American bison: Hunting

-Buffalo hunting, i.e. hunting of the American bison, was an activity fundamental to the Indigenous peoples of the Great Plains.
-This activity was later adopted by American professional hunters, as well as by the U.S. government, in an effort to sabotage the central resource of some American Indian Nations during the later portions of the American Indian Wars, leading to the near-extinction of the species around 1890.
+Buffalo hunting, i.e. hunting of the American bison, was an activity fundamental to the Indigenous peoples of the Great Plains, providing more than 150 uses for all parts of the animal, including being a major food source, hides for clothing and shelter, bones and horns as tools as well as ceremonial and adornment uses.
+Bison hunting was later adopted by American professional hunters, as well as by the U.S. government, in an effort to sabotage the central resource of some American Indian Nations during the later portions of the American Indian Wars, leading to the near-extinction of the species around 1890.
 For many tribes the buffalo was an integral part of life—something guaranteed to them by the Creator.
 In fact, for some Plains indigenous peoples, bison are known as the first people.
 The concept of species extinction was foreign to many tribes.

 Thus, when the U.S. government began to massacre the buffalo, it was particularly harrowing to the Indigenous people.
 As Crow chief Plenty Coups described it: "When the buffalo went away the hearts of my people fell to the ground, and they could not lift them up again.
 After this nothing happened.
 There was little singing anywhere."
-Spiritual loss was rampant; bison were an integral part of traditional tribal societies and they would frequently take part in ceremonies for each bison they killed to honor its sacrifice.
+Spiritual loss was rampant; bison were an integral part of traditional tribal societies, and they would frequently take part in ceremonies for each bison they killed to honor its sacrifice.
 In order to boost morale during this time, Sioux and other tribes took part in the Ghost Dance, which consisted of hundreds of people dancing until 100 persons were lying unconscious.

-Today, many conservation measures have been taken by Native Americans with the Inter Tribal Bison Council being one of the most significant.
-It was formed in 1990, composed of 56 tribes in 19 states.
+Many conservation measures have been taken by Native Americans, with the Inter Tribal Bison Council being one of the most significant.
+Formed in 1990, it comprises 56 tribes in 19 states.
 These tribes represent a collective herd of more than 15,000 bison and focus on reestablishing herds on tribal lands in order to promote culture, revitalize spiritual solidarity, and restore the ecosystem.
 Some Inter Tribal Bison Council members argue that the bison's economic value is one of the main factors driving its resurgence.
-Bison serve as a low cost substitute for cattle, and can withstand the winters in the Plains region far easier than cattle.
+Bison serve as a low-cost substitute for cattle, and they can withstand the winters in the Plains region far easier than cattle.